deepbiolab/star-route-planning.cpp/dev/01-intro-to-cpp/03-store-a-grid-in-your-program/note.md

 ## Primitive Variable Types

 C++ has several "primitive" variable types, which are things like `int`s (integers), `string`s, `float`s, and others.
-These should be similar to variable types in other programming languages you have used.
+These should be similar to variable types in other programming languages we have used.

 **Note:** In the cells below, variables will be declared and values assigned.
 In C++, once a variable has been declared, it can not be redeclared in the same scope.
-This means that try to declare a variable twice in the same function, you will see an error.
+This means that try to declare a variable twice in the same function, we will see an error.

 ```cpp
 #include <iostream>